Property Values Up And Other News From The City Of Light

 Step out your door anytime, day or night, turn right or left, and you don’t have to travel far to encounter something engaging.
 At home in one of Paris’ central, historic neighborhoods, from the 1st arrondissement to the 8th, the best this world has to offer is only a short and pleasant walk away.

-I enjoy Paris in all seasons and any weather.
+But I enjoy Paris in all seasons and any weather.
 What difference if it’s raining or dry, January frigid or August hot, when you can retreat on a whim to a café for a cup of hot chocolate or a cold coupe de champagne?
-Sidewalk heaters mean you can sit outside at your favorite cafe and enjoy the passing show year-round.
+Sidewalk heaters mean you can sit outside at your favorite café and enjoy the passing show year-round.

 All of my favorite things are here—bookstores, antique shops, champagne cellars, pretty parks, well-tended gardens, old buildings, and old friends.
 The city cycles reliably through other favorites, especially at Christmas, when tiny white lights are strung along the grand boulevards and shop windows are framed with evergreens and gold baubles.

 In Paris, a loaf of baguette and a bottle of wine are the makings of one of the most memorable afternoons of your life when enjoyed riverside.
 This has been true for hundreds of years and will be true for hundreds more.
 Lief and I promise to continue to test the point, though, at regular intervals.

 Central Paris is an open-air museum where little changes yet every day offers the chance for discovery.
 Paris is at once perfectly packaged and constantly improving itself.